mint85/Jeopardy-jService-API-Project/README.md

 ## Future Enhancements:

 <ul>
-<li>Nav Bar at top of page that has Jeopardy-related links.</li>
 <li>Create a text input box that lets the user guess the answer to the clue.</li>
 <li>Implement a way for the site compare the user answer with the actual answer and display whether they were correct or incorrect.</li>
-<li>Implement a way to keep score of the user's count of correct/incorrect answers.
+<li>Implement a way to keep score of the user's count of correct/incorrect answers.</li>